Get Started in Speedway

 In 1978, 1200cc stock cars with roll cages, welded drivers seats and virtually no other modifications became popular.
 In 1998, Speedway Sedans Australia took junior racing national, with approximately 60 WA competitors and smatterings of other competitors across the rest of the country, holding their first national title in 2002.

-In 2005, Quarter Midgets were incorporated into a junior program for the first time.
+Quarter Midgets and Junior Formula 500s are now incorporated into a junior program.
 Open-wheel junior racing is a relatively new concept - most of today’s elite open-wheel drivers progressed through the Junior Sedan ranks before making the switch.

 Minimum ages for competition vary between Speedway divisions.
-Generally, junior competitions facilitate drivers up to the age of 16 years.
+Generally, junior divisions facilitate drivers up to the age of 16 years.
 After turning 17, the driver can enter senior competitions.
 Children as young as 5, up to the age of 16 years may compete in JQMA events.
-To compete in ASCF Junior Sedans, children must be aged between 10 and 16 years.
+To compete in Junior Sedans, children must be aged between 10 and 16 years or aged between 12 and 16 years to compete in Junior Formula 500s.

 Entry costs also vary between Speedway divisions.
 For Juniors, the Junior Quarter Midgets Australia Association (JQMA) have implemented a ‘stock standard’ rule for all classes to help keep the running cost to a minimum for families (a Quarter Midget is a ¼ scale version of an actual open wheel midget racer).
 As a Speedway entry point, the JQMA is focused on teaching children race craft and good sportsmanship, not “he who spends the most wins”.
 For an entry level vehicle plus gear, getting started in a Quarter Midget is likely to cost between $5500 and $8500.

-ASCF Junior Sedans, another popular entry point for junior racers, can be cost effective and one of the safest forms of junior competition.
-Vehicles are limited to 1200cc of power in sedan, coupe or hatchback, enabling older, cheaper vehicles fitted with rollcages such as Datsuns, Escorts and Charades to compete.
+Junior Sedans, another popular entry point for junior racers, can be cost effective and one of the safest forms of junior competition.
+Vehicles are limited in power, enabling older, cheaper vehicles fitted with rollcages such as Datsuns, Escorts and Charades to compete.

 To get started as a senior driver can seem daunting.
 After all, going up against experienced campaigners on the track is a big step.
 Many Speedways have participation or come-and-try days, where you can try out Speedway without fully committing yourself financially.
 Speedway Australia also offers One-Day Licences to competitors, so you can get out on the track without paying for a full season of racing.
 One-Day Licences are also available for junior drivers.